 Which SERP Features Do We Now Track?

-We’ve increased the amount of SERP features you can track from 24 to 38.
+We’ve increased the amount of SERP features you can track from 38 to 49.
+The recent additions in 2024 we’ve made include:

 You can see examples of all the SERP features we track on Semrush in our knowledge base.
 And you can see new SERP feature data in the following tools: